 Before we delve into the causes of air pollution in detail, we must understand the definition of air pollution.
 When toxic pollutants are introduced into the earth’s atmosphere and hampers life, air pollution is said to have occurred.
 A significant reason why air pollution is higher today than 150 years ago is the sheer number of industries that have propped up.

 Causes Of Air Pollution – Various Causes

 Besides anthropogenic factors, there are other factors which are considered as natural – such as volcanic eruptions and forest fires.
-Though these are natural causes, they can pump large amounts of greenhouse gases into the atmosphere.
+Though these are rather sporadic, they can pump large amounts of greenhouse gases into the atmosphere.
 These gases can block out the sunlight, plunging the world into an ice age; or trap the heat from the sun, causing global warming.
 Following are some of the major causes of air pollution – anthropogenic and natural factors are included:

 - Burning of fossil fuels: